NOOSPHERE-EXISTS/963/index.md

 Name: Noosphre Exists (XOO)

 Over 90% placed into liquidity.
 The rest distributed across purpose-bound wallets (see program.md).
 Each wallet corresponds to a value or goal.
 When the time is exact, when consensus and worth align, these wallets will release tokens from the escrow, releasing them gradually for their purpose.

-**XOO** is meant to be a symbol of shared purpose.
-A value that rewards patience, conviction, and understanding; above all love for each other.

 **Built on BASE, XOO is ERC20, immutable and permissionless.**  No mint, no freeze, no admin.